mvish/url-shortener/README.md

  - Form
  - REST API

-### Implementation
+The form has 3 fields:

+- Long URL (required)
+- Alias (optional)
+- Expiration (optional)

+If no `Alias` is provided a random alphanumeric string is generated for the short URL.
+If no `Expiration` is provided the URL lives forever.

+It generates a short URL that can be accessed as `http://localhost:8080/u/{shortURL}`

-The application is implemented broadly in four parts:
+The application backend is implemented broadly in 3 parts:

-- User interface - takes user input through a form
 - HTTP server - handles HTTP requests for URL creation, getting long URL and redirecting and analytics
-- Service layer - handles any processing required before sending off the data to database, e.g: checking if URL already exists
+- Service functions - handles any processing required before sending off the data to database, e.g: checking if URL already exists
-- Persistent layer - handles all the database related queries
+- Storage/database function - handles all the database related queries

 ## Build and deploy URL Shortener